-Observation: We obtained a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-We selected 5 employees, obtained related salaries/pay rates and agreed paid salaries/pay rates to authorized salaries/pay rates in the personnel files.

-- 17) Randomly select one pay period during the fiscal period.
+- 17) Obtain a listing of employees/officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - 18) Randomly select one pay period during the fiscal period.
 For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
 (Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
 However, if the official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.) - b) Observe that supervisors approved the attendance and leave of the selected employees/officials. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - d) Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.

-18) Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+- 19) Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials and obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
-Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy.
+Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy. - 20) Obtain management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers' compensation premiums have been paid, and associated forms have been filed, by required deadlines.